wombatlabs/mcp-omnisearch/README.md

 Configure the container using environment variables for each provider:

 - `TAVILY_API_KEY`: For Tavily Search
 - `PERPLEXITY_API_KEY`: For Perplexity AI
 - `KAGI_API_KEY`: For Kagi services (FastGPT, Summarizer, Enrichment)
 - `JINA_AI_API_KEY`: For Jina AI services (Reader, Grounding)
 - `BRAVE_API_KEY`: For Brave Search
 - `FIRECRAWL_API_KEY`: For Firecrawl services
+- `FIRECRAWL_BASE_URL`: For self-hosted Firecrawl instances (optional)
 - `PORT`: Container port (defaults to 8000)

 ### OpenAPI Access

 Once deployed, the MCP server is accessible via OpenAPI at:

 - **Base URL**: `http://your-container-host:8000`
 - **OpenAPI Endpoint**: `/omnisearch`
 - **Compatible with**: OpenWebUI and other tools expecting OpenAPI

 ### Cloud Deployment

 The containerized version can be deployed to any container platform that supports Docker:

 - Cloud Run (Google Cloud)
 - Container Instances (Azure)
 - ECS/Fargate (AWS)
 - Railway, Render, Fly.io
 - Any Kubernetes cluster

 Example deployment to a cloud platform:

 ```bash
 # Build and tag for your registry
 docker build -t your-registry/mcp-omnisearch:latest .